philiplowney/spring-jpa-hibernate-max-fetch-depth-bug/readme.md

 # Hibernate 6 Upgrade Issue with `max_fetch_depth` Parameter

+_This has been reported as a bug with the Spring Data JPA Project: https://github.com/spring-projects/spring-data-jpa/issues/3043_

 ## Outline
 We use Spring Data JPA with Hibernate.
 We have recently upgraded to the following versions: